KARTING IS THE STAIRWAY TO SUCCESS

 MI KARTING IS SAFE

 Motorsport Ireland has strict and thorough safety measures in place.
 All competitors must wear helmets approved for use in motorsport as well as approved race suits and racing boots.
 Younger drivers are also obliged to wear rib protectors.
 Each competitor goes through a pre-event scrutiny where all the above are checked for compliance.
 All race karts are also checked to ensure they are mechanically fit for competition.
 Each race also has a full medical team on site to deal with any accident that may occur.
 Safety is paramount and that is why all these regulations are not just in place, but also implemented.

 MI Kart racing is an all-inclusive sport catering for male and female competitors from six years and upwards.
 Indeed, karting is one of the few sports where male and female competitors can compete together on a level playing field.

 MI Karting offers a unique opportunity for their competitors to compete at world level.
 The top three competitors in the Iame classes are guaranteed a seat at the World Kart Finals in Le Mans every year.
-MI Karting has been sending drivers to Le Mans for the last five years, and in 2019, ten year old Alex O’Grady from Galway won the Cadet Final and became Ireland’s youngest world champion!
+MI Karting has been sending drivers to Le Mans since 2015, and in 2019, ten year old Alex O’Grady from Galway won the Cadet Final and became Ireland’s youngest world champion!